mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/README.md

 Running `./start_local_server.sh` will use docker to launch the server with the correct configuration, and expose the server on local ports 27017 and 27018.

+See [instructions](../docker/README.md#get-logs) for how to get the server logs from the box.

 ## Evergreen Testing With Local Server - Linux Only